GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 **https://link.springer.com/article/10.1007/s12599-025-00931-9**

 The study examines how people in organisation actually use process mining technology and how different user groups obtain value from it.
-Process mining analyse digital event data produced during real process execution, which allows organisation to compare hoe work actually
+Process mining analyse digital event data produced during real process execution, which allows organisation to compare how work actually happens with low it was expected to happen.
+The article is useful because it considers not only the technology itself but also the behaviours and experiences of the people who use process mining systems.